suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 .. image:: figs/tut8_analysis.png
 	:width: 50%

+Notice how rate initially increases as a function of connection weight, but then decreases due to depolarization blockade; and the effect of the synaptic time decay constant (synMechTau2) depends on whether the cell is spiking normally or in blockade.
+The batch simulations and analyses facilitate exploration and understanding of these complex interactions.

 .. note:: For the more advanced users, this is what NetPyNE does under the hood when you run a batch:

-	1) copy netParams.py (or whatever names specified) to batch folder
+	1) Copy netParams.py (or whatever file is specified) to batch data folder

-	2) load cfg (SimConfig object) from cfg.py (or whatever file is specified)
+	2) Load cfg (SimConfig object) from cfg.py (or whatever file is specified)

-	3) iterate param combinations:
+	3) Iterate parameter combinations:

- 		3a) modify cfg (SimConfig object)
+ 		3a) Modify cfg (SimConfig object) with the parameter values

- 		3b) save cfg to .json file
+ 		3b) Save cfg to .json file

- 		3c) run simulation by passing netParams.py and cfg.json files; this means code in netParams.py is executed but cfg is a set of fixed saved values.
+ 		3c) Run simulation by passing netParams.py and cfg.json files as arguments; this means the code in netParams.py is executed each time but cfg is just a set of fixed saved values.

 .. seealso:: The full description of options available in the Batch class will be available soon in the :ref:`package_reference`.